Asanté Academy of Chinese Medicine

 Asanté Academy of Chinese Medicine is a medical college in Highgate, London in the Borough of Haringey, London, England.

-Founded in 2000, the Academy offers training in many branches of traditional Chinese medicine (TCM), including tui na massage, acupuncture, Chinese herbology, t'ai chi ch'uan and qigong.
+Founded in 2000, the Academy offers training in many branches of traditional Chinese medicine (TCM), including tui na massage, acupuncture, Chinese herbology, tai chi and qigong.
 Working in concert with a treatment centre at the same site, the Academy offers a variety of courses, including a 4-year degree programme in Traditional Chinese Medicine, which is validated by Middlesex University.
 This 4-year course of studies was the first ever to be jointly run and validated by Peking University and a university in Europe.
 As of September 2009, there were over 150 students enrolled on this course.